Cheap Hotels in Boscastle

 Frequently asked questions about Hotels in Boscastle

-What are the most booked hotels in Boscastle?According to our booking data, the most booked hotels in Boscastle are The Wellington Hotel and The Old Rectory.
+What are the most booked hotels in Boscastle?According to our booking data, one of the most booked hotels in Boscastle is The Wellington Hotel.

 What is the lowest price for a double room in Boscastle?The lowest price for a double room in Boscastle is £90.

 If I want to stay in the center of Boscastle, which hotels shall I consider?If you want to stay near the center of Boscastle, you can consider staying at The Wellington Hotel and The Old Rectory.

 We search from 120,000 hotels worldwide to find you the best deals.

 Price Match Guarantee